 As an employer, drug testing can be a valuable tool in maintaining a safe and productive workplace.
 However, interpreting drug screening results can be a complex process that requires a thorough understanding.
-In this guide, we will provide an overview of how to interpret drug testing results accurately in compliance with relevant laws and regulations.
+In this guide, we will provide an overview of how to interpret drug testing results accurately in compliance with relevant DOT laws and regulations.

-Here are some steps to follow when interpreting your drug test result:
+steps to follow when interpreting your drug test result:

 The CCF is a legal document that accompanies your drug test sample from the collection site to the laboratory.
 It contains important information such as your name, social security number, and the type of test being conducted.
 Make sure to verify that the information on the CCF matches your details.

 DOT drug tests are typically conducted using a 5-panel or 10-panel drug test, which includes testing for specific drugs or drug classes such as opioids, amphetamines, cocaine, marijuana, and PCP.
 The panel being tested should be listed on the CCF, and you should be aware of which drugs are being tested for.